sebasj13/TopasGraphSim/README.md

 <img src="https://user-images.githubusercontent.com/87897942/152699152-d4d39654-4449-4354-b899-4adc81eb25a7.png" width="320" height="160" />
 </p>

-## Am interface to automatically plot and interpret the results of TOPAS simulations
+## An interface to automatically plot and interpret the results of TOPAS simulations

 This GUI can visualize and analyze percentage depth dose (pdd) and dose profiles (dp) simulations from [TOPAS](http://www.topasmc.org/).
 Depth dose measurements are assumed to be in the z-direction, dose profiles in the x- or y-directions.
 Data read-in is handled by [topas2numpy](https://github.com/davidchall/topas2numpy).